Mgrublian Headshot 26

 He has previously interned with Connecticut Against Gun Violence, where he analyzed local death data and legislative trends to support community education and policy reform.
 He also worked with Black Women for Wellness, where he helped lead youth-centered outreach around sexual health and reproductive justice in South Los Angeles.
 Through these roles, he has developed strong skills in community outreach and empowerment, legislative research, and equity advocacy.

 At CMC, Alejandro is deeply engaged in equity and inclusion work.
-He serves as a Diversity and Inclusion Fellow at the CARE Center, where he leads campus programming focused on highlighting intersectional experiences, social issues, and issues of student support.
+He served as a Diversity and Inclusion Fellow at the CARE Center, where he leads campus programming focused on highlighting intersectional experiences, social issues, and issues of student support.
 He is also the former Vice President of ¡Mi Gente!, CMC’s Latinx/e affinity group, and served as Recruitment Director for CMC Advocates for Survivors of Sexual Assault and Domestic Violence, where he supported survivors through trauma-informed guidance and resource navigation.

 Across his experiences, Alejandro remains grounded in the belief that public policy can be a powerful tool for equity when informed by lived experience, grassroots advocacy, and structural analysis.
 He hopes to continue working at the intersection of policy, education, and community empowerment--whether through graduate study, public service, or nonprofit advocacy.